-Policy number Policy 026 Policy title Complaints Policy for Council Members, Committee Members and Candidates Strategic outcomes supported CL8 - Visionary civic leadership with sound and accountable governance that reflects objective decision making.
+Policy number Policy 026 Policy title Complaints relating to Council Members, Committee Members and Candidates Strategic outcomes supported CL3 - Accountability and good governance

 1. Policy objective:

 The objective of this Policy is to:

 - 1.1 prescribe the processes for the management of complaints involving council members, committee members and candidates in matters relating to breaches of the behaviour requirements in Division 3 of the Code of Conduct. - 1.2 ensure that the complaints management process is timely and follows the principles of natural justice and procedural fairness.